bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 Otherwise, the recursive algorithm will loop forever.
 The most common way to satisfy this condition is to reduce to one or more smaller instances of the same problem.
 So the sequence of smaller problems must eventually converge on the base case.

 ### Why Recursion?

+The principal advantage of recursion as a solution technique is that it provides an excellent mechanism for managing complexity.
+Now matter how difficult a problem at first appears, if we can determine a way to break that problem down into simpler problems of the same form, we can define a strategy for producing a complete solution.

+As programmers, all we need to specify is:

+1. How to simplify a problem by recursive subdivision.
+2. How to solve the simple cases.
+3. How to reassemble the partial solutions.

+Writing a recursive programs requires a holistic view of the process.
+It is the big picture which is important, not the details.
+In developing a recursive instinct, you must stop analyzing the process after the first decomposition.
+The rest of the problem will take care of itself.
+The details will confuse the issue.

 Recursive code is generally concise and easy to write than iterative equivalent.
 Recursion is most useful for tasks than can be defined in terms of similar subtasks.
 For example, sort, search and traversal problems often have simple recursive solutions.